Roblox Error 277

 • Move your WiFi router to a different place within your house.

-You're Using Mobile Data
+Cause: You're Using Mobile Data

 Skip this step if you're not using a mobile device.